synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 When there is a fraud report, the resolution will be either that the Guard submitting the report is wrong or the accused agent is wrong.
 Depending on the claim that is being reported as fraudulent, there will be a single chain that can decide if this is a true claim or not.
 If the claim is in fact fraudulent, the agent who signed that claim will be slashed.
 Otherwise, if the claim is true, the Guard submitting the fraud report will be slashed.
-Because the slashing needs to occur on the [SYN chain](#synapse-chain), if the resolution happens on a [Remote Chain](#remote-chain), then that remote chain will need to send a [System Message](#system-message) to the
+Because the slashing needs to occur on the [Synapse chain](#synapse-chain), if the resolution happens on a [Remote Chain](#remote-chain), then that remote chain will need to send a [System Message](#system-message) to the
-SYN chain.
+Synapse chain.
 Because the resolution will always result in either the accuser or the accused agent being slashed, this will result in that agent being removed from the agent set, and that means the [Agent Root](#agent-root) will be updated.
 This will eventually propagate to all the chains in the network and they will learn about the new [Agent Set](#agent-set) this way.